1943 Auckland Rugby League season: Juniors

+Seven-A-Side

+Mount Albert beat Marist 4-0 in the final on September 25.

 Representative season

 Auckland only played 2 matches and on each occasion was below strength.
 For the first match against South Auckland in Huntly they were made up of players from 5 of the 9 clubs, while in the return match they were missing players from the champion Manukau side who had travelled to Taihape to play the Taihape Māori rugby side.
 They were selected by Bill Cloke, Dougie McGregor, and Jack Kirwan.

 Representative matches

 Auckland Pākehā v Auckland Māori

 Jack Hemi went off injured before halftime for the Māori side and was replayed by Oswald Martin.

 South Auckland v Auckland

-The Auckland side which travelled to Huntly was only made up of players from the city, Marist, Newton, North Shore and Otahuhu sides.
+The Auckland side which traveled to Huntly was only made up of players from the city, Marist, Newton, North Shore and Otahuhu sides.
 The other four teams were all playing in the semi-finals of the Roope Rooster.
 Horace Hunt from the North Shore club played for Auckland.
 He had previously represented Auckland at cricket in the summer of 1929/30 in 4 Plunket Shield matches.
 Interestingly he had taken over the captaincy of North Shore in 1941 when Verdun Scott went away to war, himself a wicket keeper for New Zealand as well as a New Zealand rugby league representative.